What Is RapidAPI and Why Ludo Developers Use It

 🌐

-Real-time WebSocket-based Ludo backend with room management, turn-based sync, and automatic disconnection handling.
-Higher quality but also higher cost.
+Real-time WebSocket-based Ludo backend with room management, turn-based sync, and automatic reconnection.
+Higher quality than REST alternatives but also higher cost.

 WebSocket Real-time $0.025/call